qcif/cvmfs-setup-example/README.md

 This example shows the use of these scripts to create and use a CernVM-FS repository called _data.example.org_.

-It is assumed there are four hosts are:
+It is assumed there are four hosts:

 - 10.0.0.1 for the Stratum 0
 - 10.1.1.1 for a Stratum 1
 - 10.2.2.2 for a caching proxy
-- 10.3.3.3 for a client (with other clients being in the range 10.3.3.0/24)
+- 10.3.3.3 for a client (with any other clients being in the range 10.3.3.0/24)

+For simplicity, only one Stratum 1 replica and only one caching proxy is used in this example.
+But multiple ones can also be deployed for improved redundancy and performance.

 First, copy the four scripts to their respective hosts.